By Setota Hailemariam

 Production-wise, the album’s overall mood can best be described as dreamlike, though its themes deal with Solange’s and members of the black community’s all-too-true reality.
 It’s warm, it’s inviting, and above all else, it’s healing.
 It should be noted, though, toward the end of the record the tracks begin to sound similar and blur together, with their soothing tones and Solange’s fondness of layered harmonies.
 However, this isn’t necessarily a bad thing.

 Though she may be Beyonce’s sister, the 30-year-old singer is without a doubt an artist in her own right.
-From her wispy vocals to the soft, mellow vibe on her album, drastically different from the one given off by Bey’s latest release, Lemonade, Solange cannot–and should not–be compared to her sister.
+From her wispy vocals to the soft, mellow vibe on her album, drastically different from Bey’s powerhouse sound, Solange cannot — and should not — be compared to her sister.

 Featured Photo Credit: Courtesy of DKMS US’s Vimeo account.